dantegates/my-quarantine-playlist/post.md

 After a few weeks my wife was surprised to see that I was still removing songs from the playlist and that there were yet songs which hadn't been played.
-Since this is a probabilistic experiment, this raised some interesting questions.
+Since my "curation process" is probabalistic this prompted some interesting questions.

 For example, without listening to the entire playlist, can I estimate